eknoorpreet/pdf-take-home-navbar/design-system-guide.md

 # 3. Optimizing performance in a data-heavy application (Bonus)

+## Minimize Re-renders

+- Use `React.memo()` to prevent unnecessary re-renders of individual menu items.
+- Use `useCallback()` for functions that don’t need to be re-created on every render.
+- Use `useMemo()` to cache computed values (e.g., filtered or sorted menu items).

 ## List virtualization

 If the menu contains thousands of items, rendering that many DOM nodes would cost lots of memory and slow down the browser.